berlincoders/Realestate_MCV/README.md

 Realestate_MVC is a real estate  monolithic
 - MVC (Model-View-Controller)

-- Realestate is using nodemailer, and im validating the emails with  Mailtrap sandbox.
+- Realestate is using nodemailer, and im validating the emails with  Mailtrap sandbox. <br>
    Mailtrap is crucial to confirm and check the user journey.

 Dependencies